openflighthpc/use.openflighthpc.org/docs/source/package-ecosystems/package-ecosystems.rst

 More information on the features:

-  - **Dependency Management** - The tool automatically resolves and installs dependencies
+  - **Dependency Management** - The ecosystem automatically resolves and installs dependencies
-  - **Compilation** - The tool builds software from source for optimised functionality on the system (Note: these sorts of installations will take a long time)
+  - **Compilation** - The ecosystem builds software from source for optimised functionality on the system (Note: these sorts of installations will take a long time)
-  - **Preconfigured Binaries** - The tool provides binaries of the available software for quicker installation to get applications installed quickly
+  - **Preconfigured Binaries** - The ecosystem provides binaries of the available software for quicker installation to get applications installed quickly
-  - **Multiple Versions** - The tool allows for installation of multiple versions of software which can be toggled between
+  - **Multiple Versions** - The ecosystem allows for installation of multiple versions of software which can be toggled between

 ``*`` is for partial support.
 Technically these features are supported in certain use cases and with additional work.
 This is not considered full support as multiple versions may require undocumented or uncommon use-cases of the tool.